coderefinery/pre-workshop-survey/README.md

 "Pre-workshop survey" by [CodeRefinery](https://coderefinery.org), licensed under CC BY 4.0.

+## Questions which we have not analyzed (yet)

+- Gender: we used to ask this in the first year(s) but we asked it in a too binary way and at some point we stopped asking this question
+- Distribution of responses over time
+- Joing plot: academic disciplines and positions
+- For most questions old Typeform answers are not included in the answers since the CSV form is inconvenient and I ran out of time

 ## Survey results

 The main results are reported in the figures below.